contentedweb/cms.contentedweb.com/src/pages/about.md

 ## Themes

-The kit includes some basic the themes so you can easily change the look and feel of the site.
-Of course since it is all open source and hosted in GitHub you can make more complex styling changes directly in the CSS code and Eleventy templates.
+The kit includes some basic themes so you can easily change the look and feel of the site. ince it is all open source and hosted in GitHub you can make more complex styling changes directly in the CSS code and Eleventy templates.

 ## Go Play